Frequently Asked Questions

 Prior to the late 1990s, Canada had no centralized repository of data on carcinogens.
 It was unknown what carcinogens people were exposed to, how many people were exposed and where exposures were occurring.
 In response to this gap and with funding from WorkSafeBC, a group of researchers at the University of British Columbia piloted a project in 2003 that adapted the original Finnish model to generate estimates of carcinogen exposure in BC workplaces.

-CAREX Canada is led by a multidisciplinary team of researchers based at the Faculty of Health Sciences at Simon Fraser University, the School of Population and Public Health at the University of British Columbia, and the Geography Department at the University of Victoria.
-The team has expertise in epidemiology, occupational hygiene, risk assessment, environmental quality, geographic information systems, and knowledge translation and exchange.
+CAREX Canada is a multidisciplinary team of researchers based at the Faculty of Health Sciences at Simon Fraser University, working in collaboration with researchers at the School of Population and Public Health, University of British Columbia, Department of Health Sciences at Carleton University, and the Occupational Cancer Research Centre, based at Cancer Care Ontario.
+The team has expertise in epidemiology, occupational hygiene, toxicology, risk assessment, geographic information systems, data visualization, and knowledge translation and exchange.

 CAREX Canada classifies carcinogens based on evaluations made by the International Agency for Research on Cancer (IARC).
 Group 1 agents are evaluated by IARC as “carcinogenic to humans” based on “sufficient evidence of carcinogenicity in humans.”
-Carcinogens such as asbestos, benzene and wood dust are Group 1 agents.
+Carcinogens such as asbestos, benzene, diesel engine exhaust, and wood dust are Group 1 agents.
 Group 2A includes agents that are “probably carcinogenic to humans” based on “limited evidence of carcinogenicity in humans and sufficient evidence of carcinogenicity in experimental animals.”
-Carcinogens/exposures such as shiftwork, creosotes and diesel engine exhaust are Group 2A agents.
-Group 2B agents are “possibly carcinogenic humans” for which there is “limited evidence of carcinogenicity in humans and less than sufficient evidence of carcinogenicity in experimental animals.”
-Some pesticides used in Canada, such as chlorothalonil and mecoprop (MCPP), fall into this category.
+Exposures such as shiftwork and creosotes are Group 2A agents.
+Group 2B agents are “possibly carcinogenic to humans” for which there is “limited evidence of carcinogenicity in humans and less than sufficient evidence of carcinogenicity in experimental animals.”
+A wide variety of exposures fall in this category, including toluene diisocyanates, metallic lead, phthalates, and several pesticides.

-Carcinogens were first broadly categorized according to their potential for human exposure in the workplace or in the environment.
-If exposures were considered as unlikely to occur in Canada, substances were excluded from further consideration.
-The remaining substances were selected for critical review.
-For these substances, the following key information was collected: characteristics and overall toxicity, potential exposure circumstances, and evidence for exposure in Canada.
-In the occupational context, “potential exposure circumstances” refers to workplace settings or activities in which humans may be exposed; while in the environmental context, it refers to human contact with carcinogens via the air, water, soil, dusts, food, and consumer products.
+Carcinogens were first broadly categorized according to their potential for exposure in the workplace or in the environment.
+If exposures were unlikely to occur in Canada, they were excluded from further consideration.
+For the remaining substances selected for critical review, the following key information was collected: characteristics and overall toxicity, potential exposure circumstances, and evidence for exposure in Canada.
+In the occupational context, “potential exposure circumstances” refers to workplace settings or activities in which workers may be exposed; while in the environmental context, it refers to contact with carcinogens via the air, water, soil, dusts, food, and consumer products.
 Tables summarizing key information for each substance were then generated.

-Each substance was considered in light of three criteria: carcinogenicity and other toxic properties, the prevalence of exposure in Canada, and the feasibility of assessing exposure.
+Each substance was considered according to three criteria: carcinogenicity and other toxic properties, the prevalence of exposure in Canada, and the feasibility of assessing exposure.
 On the basis of these three criteria, substances were then placed into one of four groups: immediate high priority; possible high priority; moderate priority – further substantial investigation warranted; or low priority – no evidence of use in Canada.

 CAREX Canada has produced both occupational and environmental exposure estimates.

-The environmental exposure estimates provide detailed information on the importance of different exposure pathways (outdoor air, indoor air, indoor dust, drinking water) to the 38 most common known or suspected carcinogens in Canadian community settings.
+The environmental exposure estimates provide detailed information on the importance of five exposure pathways (outdoor air, indoor air, indoor dust, drinking water, and food and beverages) to 38 known or suspected carcinogens in Canadian community settings.
 For outdoor air, detailed models have been developed that allow provincial mapping.

 These estimates are important for developing prevention strategies for cancer and other exposure-related diseases, for targeting high-risk groups, for determining the occupational and environmental burden of cancer in Canada, and for creating new epidemiologic studies that further our understanding of occupational and environmental cancers.

-The carcinogen profiles are technical summaries that offer a concise and convenient integration of the Canadian context for 72 agents classified by the International Agency for Research on Cancer (IARC) as known or suspected human carcinogens.
-They summarize: general information about each agent, cancer and non-cancer health effects; relevant Canadian regulatory exposure/permissible levels; environmental releases quantifies; and occupational and environmental routes and scenarios of exposure.
+The carcinogen profiles are technical summaries that offer a concise and convenient integration of the Canadian context for 77 agents classified by the International Agency for Research on Cancer (IARC) as known or suspected human carcinogens.
+They summarize: general information about each agent, cancer and non-cancer health effects, relevant Canadian regulatory exposure/permissible levels, and occupational and environmental routes and scenarios of exposure.

 The Canadian Workplace Exposure Database (CWED) is a national occupational exposure database created with data collected from seven provincial and federal regulatory agencies.